 - 3. Slide the adjustable metal connector / servo arm assembly over the plain end of the pushrod wire.
 Position the throttle stick and the throttle trim at their lowest positions. - 4.
 Manually push the carburator barrel fully closed.
 Angle the arm back about 45 degree from center and attach the servo arm onto the servo.
-With the carburator barrel fully closed, tighte the set screw in the adjustable metal connector. - Remove the excess throttle pushrod wire using wire cutters and install the servo arm retaining screw
+With the carburator barrel fully closed, tighte the set screw in the adjustable metal connector. - Remove the excess throttle pushrod wire using wire cutters and install the servo arm retaining screw.

-- Adjust the throttle input (transmitter throttle stick), throttle trim movement and the carburattor opening to the suitable position and screw in the 4x4mm set screw.
+- Drill holes with the specified diameter.

 - Cut off shaded portion

 - X Must be purchased separately!

+- Ensure smooth, non-binding movement when assembling

 - Apply threadlocker (screw cement).

-- Ensure smooth, non-binding movement when assembling